 The guidelines include:

-If you or a loved one has suffered from pressure sores due to a hospital stay and the care they’ve received, then it’s very likely we’ll be able to help you make a compensation claim.
+If you or a loved one has suffered from pressure sores due to a hospital stay and the care they’ve received, then it’s very likely an expert solicitor will be able to help you make a compensation claim.

-The first step is to get in touch with us for free on 0800 234 6438.
-We know that starting a claim can seem daunting – that’s why we’ll never pressure you into going ahead with your case.
-Our first priority is to answer your questions and help you understand whether you could claim.
+The first step is to get in touch with a trained legal adviser for free on 0800 234 6438.
+We know that starting a claim can seem daunting – that’s why you’ll never be pressured into going ahead with your case.
+The legal adviser’s first priority is to answer your questions and help you understand whether you could claim.

-If you decide you’d like to continue with your claim and you give us your permission, we can put you in contact with one of our partner medical negligence solicitors.
-They’ll also speak to you for free and will run you through the details, before sending the other party a ‘Letter of Claim’ to let them know of your intention to seek compensation.
+If you decide you’d like to continue with your claim and you give the adviser your permission, they can put you in contact with one of their partner medical negligence solicitors.
+The solicitor will also speak to you for free and will run you through the details, before sending the other party a ‘Letter of Claim’ to let them know of your intention to seek compensation.

 After they’ve received the letter, the other party will have 4 months to reply with their ‘Letter of Response’.
 They might accept the blame straight away and give you a compensation offer – but if they deny negligence then your solicitor will gather evidence and look to prove the case was their fault.

-When working out your compensation, our solicitors will take two main factors into consideration:
+When working out your compensation, a solicitor will take two main factors into consideration:

-Once our solicitors have gathered some information about your claim, they’ll be able to let you know roughly how much compensation you might expect to receive.
+Once your solicitor has gathered some information about your claim, they’ll be able to let you know roughly how much compensation you might expect to receive.